How Do Parlay Bets Work?

 An Arizona parlay bet can include several different types of bets such as spread bets, moneyline bets, game totals, team and player prop bets, and futures bets.
 It's one of the most creative aspects of betting, and the sites will offer unique sets of combinations to help you build out your parlay picks.

-For example, let's build a five-team parlay NFL betting.
+For example, let's build a five-team parlay NFL online betting in Arizona.
 Let's assume all point spreads in our example offer -110 odds.
 We take the Dallas Cowboys, Chicago Bears, New England Patriots, Arizona Cardinals and Seattle Seahawks all to cover their respective point spread.
 Taken as straight bets, a bettor would place five $110 bets to win $100 on each game.
 Combined as a traditional parlay, however, bettors would receive +2435 odds, meaning they would win $2,345 on a $100 individual bet.

 Of course, that would require all five teams to cover the spread, with none of those five teams losing.
 The more teams a bettor adds, the higher the odds go and the potential for a big payout (and the more difficult it becomes to win).
 One game goes wrong and the other four don't matter.